The Apollo Theater Presents "Say It Loud - I'm Black and I'm Proud at 50"

 Featuring Special Guests

-Raheem DeVaughn, Lisa Fischer, Nona Hendryx, and Avery*Sunshine
+Stokley Williams, Lisa Fischer, Nona Hendryx, Avery*Sunshine and Lee Fields

 The Apollo Theater today announced special guests and additional programming for Say It Loud – I’m Black and I’m Proud at 50, a one-night-only concert produced by the Apollo Theater and curated by musical director and multi-Grammy Award winner Christian McBride.
 The concert on October 20, 2018 at 8:00 p.m. celebrates the music that helped to propel the Black Power Movement forward and honors the Godfather of Soul, James Brown, as well as contemporary artists who continue to champion Black Pride.
 In 1968, when Brown recorded “Say It Loud I’m Black and I’m Proud,” the song became a hit and ultimately a theme for the movement.
 Say It Loud continues the non-profit theater’s commitment to articulating and projecting the African American narrative and its role in the development of American and global culture.